sambanks5/GB-Bet-Monitor/README.md

 - Auto-generated text files were displaying a lot of unneeded information, traders would struggle to 'at a glance' understand the wager info.
 - Finally, the main limitation is that the betting 'database' containing full user, bet and event information is fully encrypted.

+# TODO:
+Convert JSON to SQLITE.
+- Originally coded using JSON for storing the bet database.
+With time, this has caused problems with concurrent read/write operations across instances.
+  Am now in the process of firstly moving all the JSON database files to one SQLite database.
+From there, I will need to re-write the import handling from Database -> Bet Feed.

 Below is the old program used (hidden customer refs):
 ![image](https://github.com/sambanks5/BetMonitor/assets/121309218/cd0dfb2b-7c0c-4017-906b-2d22b1f1b211)